Open Discussion: How has a single drone completely shut down Gatwick Airport ‘The Gat’?

 So it will be interesting to see the fallout from this event on the government stage!

-What do you think is going to happen after the dust from this incident settles?
+What do you think is going to happen following all of these events?

-Will it settle?
+Will the dust settle?
 Are we looking at repercussions?
 Or will nothing happen?

 Please leave a comment and let us know what you think!